 Screw middle Braces (K) and (L)

-Now is the time to put the sander in to round over edges, (beautifying ) before we attach the Side Roof Panels (W).
+Now is the time to round over edges with a sander, (beautifying ) before we attach the Side Roof Panels (W).

 Sand down Hive Ends (G) so they are flush with Braces (K) and (L)

 Sand vent slot smooth on Hive Ends (G) with a sander or use a 1/4" Router bit